yangjiang3973/yang-blog/posts/deployment plan for my blog.md

    No, I do not think so.
-   I should write sensitive environment variables into system level's config file. use `systemd` to manage environment variables? what is the difference between keep envirment variables in `.env` and another file.
+   I should write sensitive environment variables into system level's config file. use `systemd` to manage environment variables?
+   `In development, you typically set environment variables in your interactive shell, for example by using export or your .bash_profile file.
+But in general you shouldn’t do that on a production server; instead, use your OS’s init system (systemd or Upstart)` -- from expressjs website what is the difference between keep envirment variables in `.env` and another file.
    NOTE: use `.env` for now, and keep doing research later.(TODO) (`https://www.serverlab.ca/tutorials/linux/administration-linux/how-to-set-environment-variables-in-linux/`)